 She returned home for a few months to decide how to proceed.
 Feeling defeated, Berta Alicia wanted to start looking for a job in a different field, but her father encouraged her to stick with her dreams.
 She went back to the center and faced her failures head on.
 This time, she passed the test.

 Despite all of the obstacles in her path, Berta Alicia rewrote her life’s narrative.
-Instead of dropping out after primary school, she got the tools and the support to graduate from high school, thanks to the CoEd scholarship.
+Instead of dropping out after primary school, she got the tools and the support to graduate from high school, thanks to the scholarship she received through CoEd’s Rise Youth Development Program.

 Instead of accepting a marriage proposal at age 16, she said no so that she could finish her studies.
 Instead of giving up her English lessons and wondering about what could have been, Berta Alicia is living her dream.